morihofi/acmeserver/docs/README.md

 ...
 ```

-You can configure the intermediate certificate the provisioner uses in the `intermediate`-subobject.
+You can configure the certificateConfig certificate the provisioner uses in the `certificateConfig`-subobject.
 For configuration see how the Root CA configuration above works, it uses the same syntax with the same fields.

 ```json